yingmo55/yingmo55/README.md

 ## **About Me**
 ### I am...
-+ 📥 looking for jobs!
++ 📥 Looking for work in front-end!
 + 📖 Currently Learning: Redux
++ 🤖 Interested in: NLP, Machine Learning, Chatbot

 ### 📬 How to reach me...